Emilprivate/Esd.GHJ/README.md

 2) Click on the "New Issue" button.
 3) Provide a clear and descriptive title for the issue.
 4) Describe the issue or suggestion in detail, including steps to reproduce if it's a bug.
-5) Submit the issue, and our team will review it and respond as soon as possible.
+5) Submit the issue, and it'll be reviewed and responded to as soon as possible.

 ## Donations
 Esd.GHJ is an open-source project developed and maintained by hobbyists and volunteers.
 If you find this project useful and would like to support its continued development, we accept donations of any amount.